Updated to: 03 September 2019Download as PDF

 According to the SEIA Law and its regulations the EIA process is a participatory process.
 From the start of the process the proponent involves the various actors in the area of influence.
 The proponent has the obligation to draw up a public participation plan and execute it during the EIA process.
 The competent authority approves and monitors.

 In the review process, a public hearing is mandatory for projects, works and activities of category III.
-Regarding the investment category II, the competent authority may require a public hearing.
+Regarding category II, the competent authority may require a public hearing.

-The regulations on transparency, access to the public environmental information and consultation and participation of citizen in environmental matters define the access to information and participation of citizens in the EIA process.
+The regulations on transparency, access to environmental information by the public and consultation and participation of citizens in environmental matters, define the access to information and participation of citizens in the EIA process.
 The Ministry of Energy and Mining provides complementary standards on citizen participation.

 The competent authority shall take into account the observations of the citizens in the EIA approval.